umarfchy/playing-with-linux-network-namespaces/README.md

 ip link set <INTERFACE_NAME> netns <NAMESPACE_NAME>
 ```

+ **Note**
-Note: This step must be done after the interface assigning to a namespace is complete.
+> This step must be done after the interface assigning to a namespace is complete.

 Now, enter into one of the namespaces